-This year, our organization is aiming to advocate for total wellness for the students within our community by focusing on physical, mental, and social health.
+This year, Meaningful Summers advocated for student wellness within our community by focusing on physical, mental, and social health.
 Over the past few years, with the seemingly never-ending increase in required competitiveness between students, sacrificing health for success in school has become an increasingly more common and more serious issue.
 Simply put, as societal stigmas cast away mental health awareness and other wellness-related considerations, students aren't focusing enough on their own wellbeing -- we aspire to change this narrative in our community.
 While this problem is not just a local one by any means, recent health-related occurrences this year in the Aurora-Naperville student body, in particular, have driven us to use Meaningful Summers as a vehicle to make an impact on the community through a movement grounded in overall wellbeing.
-We will be hosting two events this summer to raise awareness for the importance of taking care of one's mental and overall health, with a specific focus on our community's youth.
+During the summer of 2018, we hosted two events to raise awareness for mental and overall health, with a specific focus on our community's youth.
 Here they are:

 3rd Annual Meaningful Summers Kickball Tournament - July 28th

 A social event, geared towards high-schoolers, with entertainment, guest speakers, food, raffles, and more!
-With the backing of Aurora Mayor Irvin and the city’s administration, as well as the support of Governor Rauner of Illinois, our event will strive to address and promote youth mental health awareness, as well as the importance of having positive social interactions in our daily lives.
+With the backing of Aurora Mayor Irvin and the city’s administration, our event promoted youth mental health awareness, as well as the importance of having positive social interactions in our daily lives.